Troubleshooting Mitsubishi Check Engine Light On

 If your Mitsubishi check engine light came on after refueling, there is a good chance that you have a loose gas cap or poor fuel quality.
 A loose or missing fuel cap on a Mitsubishi can trigger the check engine light because it makes the On-Board Diagnostic system think there is a problem with the fuel system.

-Tighten the gas cap or replace it, but don’t expect the check engine light to reset immediately.
-The check engine light may take two to four days to reset.
+Tighten or replace the gas cap, but don’t expect the check engine light to reset immediately.
+It may take two to four days to reset.

 Conclusion